Crying Fetish

 Because no landmark clinical study popularised the word, dacryphilia entered wider awareness largely through late-twentieth- and twenty-first-century lay and online catalogues of paraphilias: the kind of A-to-Z listings that circulate in popular kink coverage.
 It remains a niche label, more often discussed in the vocabulary of emotional intensity, comfort, and care than in diagnostic terms.

 Expression varies widely and is usually mild.
 Consistent with the Greenhill & Griffiths themes, for many, notably the women in their sample, it centres on the compassionate side: comforting a tearful partner, or a fantasy of meeting someone who has endured hardship and offering them tenderness.
 For others it connects to consensual power-exchange dynamics, where an emotional release is framed as cathartic.
 Tears may also be appreciated simply as a sign of genuine feeling during moments of love and closeness.
-It overlaps far more with interests in vulnerability, caretaking, and emotional intensity (and with attraction to expressive facial features, as seen in interests like the beard fetish) than with physical pain.
+Throughout, the interest overlaps far more with vulnerability, caretaking, and emotional intensity than with physical pain, which is the most common misreading of it.

 Psychology

-Proposed explanatory frameworks emphasise the strong link between crying and intimacy.
-Tears are a potent, honest signal of trust and need, and some people eroticise the closeness and protectiveness those signals evoke: a reading the "compassion" theme in the only dedicated study supports.
+No specific cause is established.
+Proposed frameworks emphasise the strong link between crying and intimacy: tears are a potent, honest signal of trust and need, and some people eroticise the closeness and protectiveness those signals evoke, a reading the "compassion" theme in the only dedicated study supports.
 The dominance/submission strand instead frames tears as a vivid marker of surrender within negotiated play, overlapping conceptually with submission and dominance.
 Early associative learning and a general heightened sensitivity to emotional cues are also commonly cited.
-With a single small qualitative study to draw on, the evidence base is genuinely thin and no specific cause is established.
+With a single small qualitative study to draw on, the evidence base is genuinely thin.

 Prevalence & culture